Sparse Polynomial Matrix Optimization: Introduction

-These SOS methods for verifying polynomial nonnegativity have been extended to matrix \ac{SOS} for \acp{PMI} \cite{chesi1999convexification, hol2005sum}, Hermitian \ac{SOS} for complex polynomials \cite{quillen1968representation,wang2022exploiting}, sums of Hermitian squares for noncommutative polynomials \cite{helton2002positive, cafuta2012noncommutative}, and flag SOS for graph density polynomials \cite{raymond2018symmetry}.
+These SOS methods for verifying polynomial nonnegativity have been extended to matrix \ac{SOS} for \acp{PMI} \cite{hol2005sum}, Hermitian \ac{SOS} for complex polynomials \cite{wang2022exploiting}, sums of Hermitian squares for noncommutative polynomials \cite{helton2002positive, cafuta2012noncommutative}. and flag SOS for graph density polynomials \cite{raymond2018symmetry}.
 The computational complexity of SOS implementation using SDP is determined by the size and multiplicity of the largest PSD matrix constraint \cite{lasserre2009moments}.
 In the context of a $p \times p$ \ac{PMI} with $n$ variables where all polynomials are restricted to degree $2d$, the size of the largest PSD matrix (under the dense monomial basis) is $p\binom{n+d}{d}$.
 This matrix size (and the corresponding time to solve SDPs) suffer in a jointly polynomial manner as $p$, $n$, and $d$ grow.
-SOS decompositions can also be verified through nonsymmetric interior point methods \cite{papp2019sum} without the use of SDPs, but the same joint polynomial increase in scaling will hold (with exponential scaling in dimension if an interpolatory polynomial basis is used for fast Hessian inversion).
 Polynomial nonnegativity over sets admitting tractable Fourier analyses (e.g., ball, hypercube) can be accomplished in an optimization-free manner by checking a possibly exponential number of linear inequalities \cite{cristancho2024harmonic}.
-Other methods for \ac{SOS} verification include using the Polya hierarchy of linear programs \cite{polya1928positive}, trust-region optimization over a low-rank manifold \cite{legat2023low}, and search methods using tame geometry \cite{aravanis2022polynomial}.